Should You Sever Your Joint Tenancy When You Separate?

 If that's not financially feasible, then it may be better to remain in a joint tenancy until the children are no longer living at home and dependent on you.

 There are other options too, which your solicitor can discuss with you.
 Bear in mind that how you own your home has no bearing on the financial settlement of your divorce.
+All assets, including your property, will be divided in a way that the court agrees is fair and severing the joint tenancy does not affect that.

 How do you sever a joint tenancy?